A Worldsheet Derivation of the Classical Off-shell Boundary Action for the Dilaton in Half-Space: Acknowledgements

 \section{Acknowledgements}

-We are grateful to Aron Wall, Eva Silverstein, Daniel Jeffries, Alex Frenkel, Raghu Mahajan, Prahar Mitra, Arkadi Tseytlin, Edward Witten, Jose Sa, Xi Yin, Gabriel Wong, Yiming Chen, Douglas Stanford, Shoaib Akhtar, Ronak Soni, David Kolchmeyer, and Juan Maldacena for insightful discussions and comments.
+We are grateful to Aron Wall, Eva Silverstein, Daniel Jeffries, Alex Frenkel, Raghu Mahajan, Prahar Mitra, Arkadi Tseytlin, Edward Witten, Jose Sa, Xi Yin, Gabriel Wong, Yiming Chen, Douglas Stanford, Ronak Soni, David Kolchmeyer, and Juan Maldacena for insightful discussions and comments.
+We thank Shoaib Akhtar for critically reviewing version 1 of this paper.
 AA thanks Minjae Cho, Harold Erbin, Lorenz Eberhardt, and Daniel Thompson for interesting discussions.
 We are especially grateful to Aron Wall for very insightful discussions during the course of this project, reviewing parts of the manuscript and providing valuable feedback and comments.
 We are also grateful to Eva Silverstein for reviewing parts of the manuscript and giving valuable comments.
 AA is grateful to Edward Witten and Juan Maldacena for the opportunity to give a talk about this work while it was still ongoing.
 AA is supported by The Royal Society and by STFC Consolidated Grant No. ST/X000648/1. \paragraph{} { {\bf Open Access Statement} - For the purpose of open access, the authors have applied a Creative Commons Attribution (CC BY) licence to any Author Accepted Manuscript version arising.}

 {\textbf{Data access statement}: no new data were generated for this work.}

 \begin{appendices}